Eeklo: 16th century - present

 During the second half of the 16th century, Eeklo was in the unfortunate position of being on the border between the Catholic south and the Protestant north, which resulted in so much destruction that the town was nearly abandoned by its inhabitants.
 At around that time the legend of "recooking" appeared, actually a rejuvenation recipe that involved drinking a youth elixir, cutting one's head off and baking it again.
 While the head was in the oven, a green cabbage took its place on the body, symbol of the empty head.

-The 18th and 19th century were more favourable and the textile industry took off again.
+The 18th and 19th centuries were more favourable and the textile industry took off again.
 Most of the town's schools and neo-Gothic buildings date from that period.
 Today, Eeklo is changing its vocation from an industrial town to one of services to the neighbouring communities.